projectagastya/agastya-connect/README.md

 **Q: How realistic are the AI students?**
 A: The AI students are designed to respond contextually based on detailed background information, creating an authentic conversational experience.
 The RAG architecture ensures responses are grounded in each student's unique profile.

+**Q: What languages are supported in the platform?**
+A: The platform supports both English and Kannada languages.
+It includes automatic language detection and can process user inputs in Kannada, making it accessible for instructors who are more comfortable communicating in this language.

 **Q: Who can access the platform?**
 A: Access is controlled through an email allowlist configured by administrators.
 Currently, the platform is intended for instructors at Agastya International Foundation.